Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: Performance Evaluation

 \end{itemize}

 Our experiments first evaluate the convergence of our proposed algorithms.
-We then compare their performance against baselines. \edit{ The average AoI at the evulation is computed using the following equation:
+We then compare their performance against baselines. \edit{ The average AoI during evaluation is computed using the following equation:

-} Our experiments systematically evaluate the impacts of several factors: edge capacity, drop coefficient, task density, mobile capacity, processing variance, and number of agents.
+} Our experiments systematically evaluate the impacts of several factors: edge capacity, drop coefficient, task density, mobile capacity, processing variance, number of agents, and channel bandwidth.

-\textbf{Convergence}: \edit{Fig. \ref{fig:convergence} illustrates the convergence result of the Non-F. DRL algorithm, as well as proposed A. Non-F. MADRL and A. F. MADRL algorithms.
+\textbf{Convergence}: \edit{Fig. \ref{fig:convergence} illustrates the convergence result of the Non-F. MADRL algorithm, as well as the proposed A. Non-F. MADRL and A. F. MADRL algorithms.
 We examine two key aspects: the convergence of the average AoI and that of the average fractional coefficient, $\gamma$, which should converge concurrently.}

-\edit{ In Fig. \ref{fig:convergence}(a), both A. Non-F. MADRL and A. F. MADRL algorithms are shown to converge after approximately 300 episodes.
-Notably, A. F. MADRL achieves a 53.7\% reduction in converged average AoI compared to Non-F. DRL,, demonstrating the efficacy of the proposed fractional framework.
-Furthermore, the performance difference between A. F. MADRL and A. Non-F. MADRL shows the substantial impact of the asynchronous trajectory collection mechanism.
-On the other hand, the random scheme in fact cannot converge.
-Instead, the average value in Fig. \ref{fig:convergence}(b) gradually approached its average AoI in Fig. \ref{fig:convergence}(a), starting from its initial value. }
+\edit{ In Fig. \ref{fig:convergence}(a), both A. Non-F. MADRL and A. F. MADRL algorithms are shown to converge after approximately 300 episodes. \revb{Notably, A. F. MADRL achieves a consistent reduction in converged average AoI compared to A. Non-F. MADRL, demonstrating the efficacy of the proposed fractional framework.} Furthermore, the significant performance gap between A. Non-F. MADRL and Non-F. MADRL shows the impact of the asynchronous trajectory collection mechanism. \revbb{On the other hand, the random scheme does not learn; its quotient coefficient in Fig.~\ref{fig:convergence}(b) gradually approaches the stationary mean in Fig.~\ref{fig:convergence}(a), starting from its initial value.} }

-\textbf{Edge Capacity}: In Fig. \ref{fig:compare}(a), we evaluate different processing capacities of edge servers.
-Compared to Non-F. MADRL, Non-A. F. MADRL reduces the average AoI about 28.1\% on average with the asynchronous trajectory collection scheme.
-The proposed A. F. MADRL algorithm consistently achieves smaller average AoI compared to other benchmarks that don't consider fractional AoI and asynchronous settings.
-It reduces the average AoI by up to 36.0\% compared to H-MAPPO at 55 GHz. \edit{This demonstrates that better design for asynchronous setting can achieve superior performance when more edge capacity is available to exploit. }
+\textbf{Edge Capacity}: In Fig. \ref{fig:compare}(a), we evaluate different processing capacities of edge servers. \revb{The use of the fractional cost module in A. F. MADRL results in an average AoI reduction of 31.1\% compared to the A. Non-F. MADRL approach.} The proposed A. F. MADRL algorithm consistently achieves smaller average AoI compared to other benchmarks that do not consider fractional AoI and asynchronous settings. \revb{A. F. MADRL reduces the average AoI by up to 21.9\% compared with F. DRL at 35 GHz.
+We observe that the performance gap between the proposed A. F. MADRL and other baseline schemes becomes more pronounced when the edge capacity is limited.
+These results demonstrate that an optimized design tailored for asynchronous settings can achieve superior performance, especially in resource-constrained environments. }